koding/koding/go/src/github.com/mitchellh/packer/website/source/docs/builders/amazon-chroot.html.markdown

 ## How Does it Work?

 This builder works by creating a new EBS volume from an existing source AMI and attaching it into an already-running EC2 instance.
-One attached, a [chroot](http://en.wikipedia.org/wiki/Chroot) is used to provision the system within that volume.
+Once attached, a [chroot](http://en.wikipedia.org/wiki/Chroot) is used to provision the system within that volume.
 After provisioning, the volume is detached, snapshotted, and an AMI is made.